 But what about companies that rely on low-bandwidth connectivity in the M2M and IoT spaces?
 Encouragingly, new devices that are cheaper, use lower data rates and offer efficiency in power consumption are rapidly in development using the newly developed Category M standard (“M” stands for “Machines”).
 In fact, AT&T and Verizon both launched commercially available LTE-M devices near the end of 2016, which has been called a “game changer” for the IoT.
 Nationwide expansion will take place this year, with T-Mobile rapidly following suit.

 Category M is expected to improve the economics of the IoT by enabling sensors and devices requiring lower throughput, ultra-low power consumption, low complexity and enhanced LTE coverage for underground and in-building areas as examples.

 ORBCOMM’s own LTE asset tracking devices will enable our customers in many vertical markets to future-proof their solution investments with ubiquitous dual-mode coverage.

 “We are ahead of the competition.
 Not only we are in the process of upgrading our line of asset tracking and monitoring devices to LTE, we have already launched an LTE trailer and asset tracking device,” says Keith Gelinas, ORBCOMM Senior Vice President of OEM and Network Channel Sales.
 “Our GT 1100 life span is seven to ten years and the LTE version future-proofs the device for the next decade.”

 The pace at which LTE is being adopted for IoT is accelerating at a dizzying rate.
 In the not too distant future, IoT will connect more and more billions of devices to the Internet.
-It is clear that reliable, optimized LTE connectivity is the future of M2M and IoT, and now is the time to start developing future-proof solutions for long term deployments.
+It is clear that reliable, optimized LTE connectivity is the future of IoT, and now is the time to start developing future-proof solutions for long term deployments.